daspuppy/skeeter-deleter/README.md

 Clone this repository and install the python libraries from `requirements.txt` using your preferred python package management solution.
 Note: you will need to install `libmagic`.
 Please see the instructions on [the `python-magic` pypi page](https://pypi.org/project/python-magic/).

-You'll need to set environment variables, `BLUESKY_USERNAME` and `BLUESKY_PASSWORD` in your OS.
-Unfortunately, Bluesky does not currently support a more secure AuthN solution such as OAuth at this time.
+You no longer need to set environment variables, `BLUESKY_USERNAME` and `BLUESKY_PASSWORD` in your OS.
+I suggest creating an App-Password.

 ## Running